ngkore/docs/ebpf/ebpf-for-gpu-acceleration.md

 ## Real-World Industry Impact

-- **Cost Savings:** Enterprises saving $100,000+ per year by trimming unused GPU cycles[2].
+- **Cost Savings:** Enterprises saving $100,000+ per year by trimming unused GPU cycles.
-- **Innovation Adoption:** Firms like Netflix lead with open-sourced tools (e.g., bpftop) to provide transparent visualization of system and GPU load[1][3].
+- **Innovation Adoption:** Firms like Netflix lead with open-sourced tools (e.g., bpftop) to provide transparent visualization of system and GPU load.
-- **Competitive Edge:** Early adopters leverage these telemetry gains for faster AI iteration, lower operating budgets, and better infrastructure ROI[2].
+- **Competitive Edge:** Early adopters leverage these telemetry gains for faster AI iteration, lower operating budgets, and better infrastructure ROI.

 ## The eBPF Ecosystem and AI

 The eBPF ecosystem is growing rapidly.
 By 2025:

-- Dozens of eBPF-based GPU and AI observability tools have emerged[2].
+- Dozens of eBPF-based GPU and AI observability tools have emerged.
 - Open-source projects are making advanced monitoring accessible far beyond big tech.

 Instead of simply scaling hardware, forward-thinking teams are using eBPF-based monitoring to maximize what's already in their racks, cloud VMs, and supercomputing clusters.